danielharrell/open-eyes-lect-2017-18/Open.md

 looked open?
 In light of this question, consider what I earlier called *states of being*: the open door of hospitality; the open heart of generosity; the open mind of enlightenment.
-Openness in these cases has the genuineness of a virtue, but the kind of virtue that can be corrupted.
+Openness in these cases seems to have the genuineness of a virtue.
+But it is the kind of virtue that can be corrupted, and corrupted in the direction of excess, making us wonder what distinguishes true openness from mere openness.
 Recall the open door in Homer's *Odyssey*, that lets the suitors of Penelope fill the house of Odysseus in his absence, in the abuse of hospitality.
-Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^Republic] Both examples suggest there are cases of openness to be condemned, where something between inside and outside has broken.
+Or the open eyes of Leontius in Plato's *Republic*, that let the spectacle of corpses fill his gaze, to his own contempt, in a similar abuse of sight.[^Republic.]

+(Revise from here.)

+Both examples suggest there are cases of openness to be condemned, where something between inside and outside has broken.
 But what?
 And if it stays intact, in cases of openness to be praised, then why is this